-An Applicant may demonstrate competence in the five (5) Core Subjects with Canadian-specific content (Canadian Administrative Law, Canadian Constitutional Law, Canadian Criminal Law, Canadian Professional Responsibility, and Foundations of Canadian Law) through successful completion of NCA examinations (see section 16), successful completion of Courses in an Approved Canadian Common Law Program (see section 19), or as set out in this section.
+An Applicant may demonstrate competence in the five (5) Core Subjects with Canadian-specific content (Canadian Administrative Law, Canadian Constitutional Law, Canadian Criminal Law, Canadian Professional Responsibility, and Foundations of Canadian Law) through successful completion of NCA examinations, successful completion of Courses in an Approved Canadian Common Law Program, or as set out in this section.
 Courses in these Canadian-specific Core Subjects taken through Programs that are not Approved Canadian Common Law Programs will not be considered except as set out in subsection 5.2.3.2.

-An Applicant may demonstrate competence in the three (3) Core Subjects of Contracts, Property and Torts through successful completion of NCA examinations (see section 16), successful completion of Courses taken in an Approved Canadian Common Law Program (see section 19), or as set out below based on the jurisdiction of the Applicant's legal education or licensure.
+An Applicant may demonstrate competence in the three (3) Core Subjects of Contracts, Property and Torts through successful completion of NCA examinations, successful completion of Courses taken in an Approved Canadian Common Law Program, or as set out below based on the jurisdiction of the Applicant's legal education or licensure.